Review: KILL ME THREE TIMES (2014)

 And it’s the dark humour that is the film’s saviour.
 When we first meet Pegg’s character he’s taking out somebody in the middle of the Outback and actually stops in the middle of it to take a phone call.
 That sets the tone for the rest of KILL ME THREE TIMES.
 Everyone else is committing what amount to crimes of passion while Charlie is cold and detached, making deadpan comments as he kills for cash.
 The closest to him in tone is Bryan Brown (BREAKER MORANT, FX) as a corrupt cop, but he only makes what amounts to a couple of extended cameos.

 The cast all do their best with the material with Pegg and Brown standing out, (no surprise there).
-Alice Braga does better than can be expected as Alice, the woman who starts everything off and Luke Hemsworth (INFINI, WESTWORLD) stands out as Dylan, the love struck gas station attendant who becomes an unexpected factor in the proceedings.
-The real star however may be the Australian cost, who’s natural beauty makes a stark contrast the ugly acts of the people living there.
+Alice Braga does better than can be expected as Alice, the woman who starts everything off and Luke Hemsworth (INFINI, DEATH OF ME) stands out as Dylan, the love-struck gas station attendant who becomes an unexpected factor in the proceedings.
+The real star, however, may be the Australian cost, whose natural beauty makes a stark contrast to the ugly acts of the people living there.

 In the end, KILL ME THREE TIMES isn’t the film it could have been, it is better than a lot of Tarantino wannabes.
 Worth a watch for fans of the style, KILL ME THREE TIMES is available from Magnet Releasing.